What42Pizza/42s-Backrooms/README.md

 # Levels

-There are only 4 confirmed levels, though there may be more that are unreported.
+There are only 4 confirmed levels, but there may be more that are unreported.
 These levels are numbered here from 1 to 4, but there are no actual numberings in the Backrooms.
 The first level is extremely eerie, but not very dangerous.
 The second level is extremely creepy and very dangerous.
 The third level is extremely scary and dangerous.
-There isn't much information about the forth level, but it's said to be the worst (known) level.
+There isn't much information on the forth level, but it's said to be the worst (known) level.

 <br />
 <br />